 But in the fall, trips to the doctor and the local pharmacy are normally less frequent.
 So, make sure you have enough set aside during the higher-spend months.

-Instead of a monthly forecast, it might make more sense to map out the fam bam's medical needs quarterly.
+Instead of a monthly forecast, it might make more sense to map out the family's medical needs quarterly.
 After all, the weather, travel plans, and activities during each season can affect our medical needs.
 For instance, your kids might get seasonal allergies during the spring, while in the fall they're homebound - and less inclined to suffer injuries like they would at summer camp.

 By predicting these peaks and valleys, you can ensure you'll have enough funds in your HSA to spend on qualified medical expenses.